corcor27/Introduction_to_R/_episodes/23-Practical.md

 teaching: 10
 exercises: 120
 questions:
-- "Q1"
+- "Can you apply the theory to some practical problems?"
 objectives:
+- "Able to inspect data"
+- "Able to create a function"
+- "Able to subset data"
+- "Able to manipulate data"
+- "Able to manipulate flow control"
-- "Applying theory to practical problems"
+- "Able to plot"

 keypoints:
 - "Solving problems with R and RStudio will improve your skills and confidence"
 ---
 ### Set up a new project.
 Create a new project and new script.
 Add a data folder to the project and place the gapminder_data.csv in the data folder.
-Load the gapminder_data.csv into R.
+Load the gapminder_data.csv into R. Load the ggplot2 library into your script.

 ### Inspect the data.

+It is important to get an understanding of what is contained in a dataset before you start working with it.

 Find:
 1. The number of records in the data set.